splay-project/splay/src/testbed_management/README.txt

 3) Edit copy-id.sh and adjust: the variables USERNAME/PASSWORD, and the path to the public key generated in 2);
 4) Execute: ./copy-id.sh;
 5) Execute: ./copy-on-cluster.sh install_splay_nodes.sh;
-6) Finally, to launch 10 splayds on each machine: ./remote_pilote.sh "./install_splay_nodes.sh 10 IP_SPLAY_CONTROLLER";
+6) Finally, to launch 10 splayds on each machine: ./remote_pilot.sh "./install_splay_nodes.sh 10 IP_SPLAY_CONTROLLER &";

 - Misc
-The script remote_pilote.sh can execute any command on all the machines of the cluster, including 'rm -rf'.
+The script remote_pilot.sh can execute any command on all the machines of the cluster, including 'rm -rf'.